B-UMMI/chewBBACA/README.md

 - Fixed an issue in the AlleleCallEvaluator module when using `--no-pa` and `--no-dm`.

-- The AlleleCallEvaluator module no longer tries to compute the distance matrix, MSA, and tree if cgMLST is composed of 0 loci.
+- The AlleleCallEvaluator module no longer tries to compute the distance matrix, MSA, and tree if the cgMLST is composed of 0 loci.

 - Fixed an issue in RemoveGenes where it would not get the first ID in the input list.